zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

 ## Introduction

-This tutorial shows you how to create an instance of Visual Builder in your Cloud account.
+This lab walks you through the process of creating an instance of Visual Builder, assuming you don't already one available to you.
+If you do, you can skip this lab and move on to the next one.

 Estimated Lab Time:  5 minutes